vdsm/virtual-dsm/readme.md

 In order to use the container, you need two images called `boot.img` and `sys.img` from Synology containing the Virtual DSM 7 OS.

 Place them in the `/home/user/images` folder.
 A third empty image, called `data.img` will be automaticly generated with a size of 16GB.
-If you need more space for your DSM instance, you can manually generate a larger file by running `truncate -s 100G data.img` from your host OS.
+If you need more space for your DSM instance, you can manually generate a larger file by running `truncate -s 100G data.img` on your host OS.

 ## Using the container